 The Yankees wound up losing the World Series to the underdog Florida Marlins (now Miami Marlins), who beat the Chicago Cubs in the NLCS.
 In 2004, the Evil Empire blew a 3-0 lead in the ALCS to the Red Sox, who finally broke the curse that year.
 Boone only played a few more years for various clubs before calling it quits as a player.

-Boone’s becoming a postseason staple in pinstripes, only now he looms in the dugout hoping he sends the right chess piece to the plate the same way Torre did more than 15 years ago.
+Regardless of his record of success in October, Boone's becoming a postseason staple in pinstripes, only now he looms in the dugout, hoping he sends the right chess piece to the plate the same way Torre did almost two decades ago.

 Every franchise has their moments and heroes.
 David Freese became a St. Louis Cardinals World Series hero for his huge hits against the Texas Rangers in 2011, the same year Evan Longoria sent the Tampa Bay Rays to the playoffs.